-I avoid the reviews which are clearly tainted with profit motives - the review is placed side by side with a link to purchasing the product, or an ad.
+I avoid the reviews which are clearly tainted with profit motives - the review is placed side by side with an ad.

-I also avoid reviews which are superficial, focused on the color of the back pack, or the number of pockets in the pants, or the person wearing the stuff.
+I also avoid reviews which are superficial, focused on the color of the backpack, or the number of pockets in the pants, or the person wearing the stuff.

 Useful details, but not really answering my vital questions: